“What’s Up with My O?” – The Real Reasons You’re Not Having Vaginal Orgasms

 Think of your clitoris as an iceberg.
 What you can touch on the surface is just a fraction of what lies beneath the surface, which is a set of arms that can feel just as much pleasure as what's underneath your hood.

-You can reach the deep-set of nerves in the CVU complex with internal massage, similar to what we’ve been taught about finding the G-spot, or by using a powerful wand vibrator.
-The intense vibrations penetrate deep into the pelvic muscle, activating the full potential of your clitoris’ entire structure.
+You can reach the deep-set of nerves in the CVU complex with internal massage, similar to what we've been taught about finding the G-spot, or by using a powerful le wand massager.
+The intense vibrations penetrate deep into the pelvic muscle, activating the full potential of your clitoris' entire structure.
 If you thought squirting was just for penetration lovers, think again!
 You might be able to achieve this legendary orgasm type via the CVU.

+Well, it's could be that you're too stressed for sex.
 Daily stressors affect more than your mood.
-Getting into a sexual mindset – and discovering a new way to come – can be impossible when you’re not feeling your best.
+Getting into a sexual mindset – and discovering a new way to come – can be impossible when you're not feeling your best.

 Sex is a known and well-publicized stress reliever, but there's a catch.
 If your brain can't ditch the day's load of garbage from work, the commute, or the kids, it might be impossible to even come close to, well... coming.